CDCgov/prime-reportstream/prime-router/docs/authz/authz-requirements.md

 ### Server2Server

 This is ReportStream code that handles the client credentials OAuth 2.0 flow.
 This is most often used in machine-to-machine communication such as senders.
-The important bit for authorization happens based on the scope requested in the request to the /api/token endpoint.
-A member of the engagement team sets up a public key under a specific scope in the organization settings.
+The important bit for authorization happens based on the scope requested in the call to the /api/token endpoint.
+A member of the engagement team sets up an organization's public key under a specific scope in the organization settings.
 When a request for an access token comes in with a requested scope, we check the JWT assertion against the public key under that scope in settings.

 If the request is successful, an access token is granted with a scope matching the pattern above.